vikaslamba99/vikaslamba.github.io/_posts/2024-04-02-Ho-Lee-Model.md

 permalink: Ho-Lee-Model
 ---

 Every fixed income model is determined by the continuously compounded stochastic forward rate ft.
 This corresponds to the repurchase agreement rate at time t.
-One unit invested at time t pays $$ 1 + ft dt = exp() $$
+One unit invested at time t pays $$ 1 + ft dt = exp() $$ <!--more-->

 $$ 1 + ft dt = exp() $$